uyuni-project/uyuni-rfc/accepted/00062-hub-xmlrpc-api.md

     * special elements would be needed to signal Exceptions

 * Availability
   * if a Server is down at the time a Gateway call targeting it is made, call should fail after a configurable timeout.
-If multiple Servers are targeted, only that call fails and others continue
+If multiple Servers are targeted, only that call fails and others continue.
+  * the timeout should have a default value configured via a file or environment variable, overridable on a per-call basis (eg. extra parameter)

 ## Impact on existing components and users